filecoin-project/FIPs/FIPS/fip-draft-sector-live-method.md

 ---

 <!--You can leave these HTML comments in your merged FIP and delete the visible duplicate text guides, they will not appear and may be helpful to refer to if you edit it again.
 This is the suggested template for new FIPs.
 Note that a FIP number will be assigned by an editor.
 When opening a pull request to submit your FIP, please use an abbreviated title in the filename, `fip-draft_title_abbrev.md`.
 The title should be 44 characters or less.-->
-This is the suggested template for new FIPs.

-Note that a FIP number will be assigned by an editor.
-When opening a pull request to submit your FIP, please use an abbreviated title in the filename, `fip-draft_title_abbrev.md`.

-The title should be 44 characters or less.

-# FIP-Number: Export Sector Liveness Check to FEVM
+# FIP-Number: Export Sector Status  to FEVM

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->
-We propose exporting a new method `validate_sector_is_live` from the builtin miner actor for creating user space FEVM smart contracts that can check the liveness of filecoin sectors on chain.
-An additional exported method `generate_sector_status_info` can be used in an offchain call to generate inputs to `validate_sector_is_live`.
+We propose exporting a new method `validate_sector_status` from the builtin miner actor for creating user space FEVM smart contracts that can check the status of filecoin sectors, either live or dead, on chain.
+An additional exported method `generate_sector_status_info` can be used in an offchain call to generate inputs to `validate_sector_status`.

 Combined with the recent changes to ProveCommitSectors3 in FIP 109 allowing smart contract notifications upon sector commitent, this FIP establishes a minimally useful interface for a rich set of programmable storage applications.

+Additionally this FIP proposes exposing a helper method `get_sector_expiration` which takes as input the output of `generate_sector_status_info`.
+It returns the expiration epoch for live sectors and fails for dead sectors.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-We propose exporting a new method `validate_sector_is_live` from the builtin miner actor for creating user space FEVM smart contracts that can check the liveness of filecoin sectors on chain.
-An additional exported method `generate_sector_status_info` can be used in an offchain call to generate inputs to `validate_sector_is_live`.
+We propose exporting a new method `validate_sector_status` from the builtin miner actor for creating user space FEVM smart contracts that can check the status of filecoin sectors, either live or dead, on chain.
+An additional exported method `generate_sector_status_info` can be used in an offchain call to generate inputs to `validate_sector_status`.

 Combined with the recent changes to ProveCommitSectors3 in FIP 109 allowing smart contract notifications upon sector commitent, this FIP establishes a minimally useful interface for a rich set of programmable storage applications.

+Additionally this FIP proposes exposing a helper method `get_sector_expiration` which takes as input the output of `generate_sector_status_info`.
+It returns the expiration epoch for live sectors and fails for dead sectors.

 ## Change Motivation
 <!--The motivation is critical for FIPs that want to change the Filecoin protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the FIP solves.
 FIP submissions without sufficient motivation may be rejected outright.-->

+This FIP is motivated by efforts to experiment with programmable storage systems built with smart contracts.
+It is essential to have the basic information of sector liveness to do anything interesting with sector storage.
+Examples include custom storage payments, badbit insurance systems and markets for sector repair.

+Sector expiration epoch information has also been identified by previous attempts to build smart contract secured storage systems.

 ## Specification